GSA/centers-of-excellence/about/approach-team-structure.md

 </a>

 - **Staging Phase (0)**  -  Engagement with agency leadership to for partnership scoping, Inter-Agency Agreement (IAA) development, and funding identification
 - **Discovery Phase (I)** -  A comprehensive department-wide discovery and future visioning effort to identify high-impact modernization solutions
 - **Implementation Phase (II)** - Implementation of the agreed upon Discovery Phase I recommendations and build sustainment for continued modernization beyond CoE involvement

-The CoE Delivery teams are intentionally designed to have a unique blend of our customer detailees, GSA staff, and industry partners to deliver innovative solutions leveraging best practices and multiple perspectives.
+The CoE delivery teams are intentionally designed to have a unique blend of our customer detailees, GSA staff, and industry partners to deliver innovative solutions leveraging best practices and multiple perspectives.

 <a href="{{site.baseurl}}/images/TeamStructure.png" target="_blank" rel="noopener noreferrer">
 <img src="{{site.baseurl}}/images/TeamStructure.png" class="img-responsive" alt="The CoE teams are made up of Leads, Champion and Detailees, and Industry Partners">